• Home

 Lentils

 I use red lentils because they break down during the cooking process and give the dish that creamy consistency you are looking for.
 Green and brown lentils hold their shape better during the cooking process so they would be great for salads, but not for this dish.
+For more dishes with red lentils try my recipes for curry butternut squash chickpea soup or red lentil chili.

-How to Cook without Oil
+How to cook without oil

 I don't use a lot of oil when cooking, I cut it out whenever possible.
 So the onion, carrot, and garlic are sautéed without oil.
 The onion will release liquid to aid in the cooking process, but if the veggies start to stick, add a couple of tablespoons of water or broth to the pot.
 If you add too much you'll boil the veggies.